ub-math/exam_guides/docs/index.md

       <p>
         To access the proctored Zoom meeting and the exam questions you will need the exam PIN.
 You received the PIN in an
-        email from prof. John Ringland (ringland@buffalo.edu) which was sent on September 10.
+        email from prof. John Ringland (ringland@buffalo.edu) which was sent on February 9.
 A few days before the exam make
         sure that you have the PIN.
 If you can’t find it, contact the course instructor.
 For each math course you are taking this